Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Experimental data

 The free electron density $n_e$ is measured by several different diagnostics.
 Interferometry yields the line integrated free electron density along the line of sight of the interferometer.
 In these simulations, we used the fast interferometer signal\footnote{KG4C/LDE3 signal, compensated for fringe jumps and scaled to give a pre-disruption density in agreement with the DF/G1C-LD<DCN:003 signal.}.
 The shape of the initial free electron density profile was retrieved from the HRTS data at the last available data point for this diagnostic before the Ar injection, which was at most 130 ms before the injection.
 The profile was smoothed to remove signal noise using \texttt{rloess} \cite{matlab} just as for the temperature profile, and then scaled so that the integral of the profile yielded the same initial line integrated density as the interferometry based density data.

 The final number of injected argon atoms is calculated from the volume of the reservoir holding the argon before the injection (DMV3, with volume 0.35 L), the gas vessel pressure before and after the injection\footnote{DE/Y8C-GPT2B<FST signal.}, and the assumption that the gas is held at room temperature (300 K).
-The fraction of this argon which actually assimilates in the plasma is difficult to assess experimentally, and the gas also leaves the injection reservoir during a period of some tens of ms. Hence, the ratio $r_{\rm Ar/D}$ was chosen so that the maximum free electron density regarded as a free parameter, constrained by the condition that the calculated maximum line integrated free electron density during the simulated time span should not deviate by more than 10\% from the maximum line integrated free electron density given by the interferometry.
+The fraction of this argon which actually assimilates in the plasma is difficult to assess experimentally, and the gas also leaves the injection reservoir during a period of some tens of ms. Hence, the ratio $r_{\rm Ar/D}$ was regarded as a free parameter, constrained by the condition that the calculated maximum line integrated free electron density during the simulated time span should not deviate by more than 10\% from the maximum line integrated free electron density given by the interferometry.